• Skip to primary navigation

 Incorporating the Buttermilk

-Once the butter is cut in and still chunky, pour in the buttermilk.
+Once the butter is cut into the flour, pour in the buttermilk.
 Be sure to hold out a few teaspoons as hydration will differ between flours and season.
-Incorporate the buttermilk by using your hands and lifting the bits from the bottom of the bowl, bringing them up and over the top of the ingredients, then using your palm to press down.
+Incorporate the buttermilk by using your hands, tossing and lifting the bits from the bottom of the bowl, bringing them up and over the top of the ingredients, then using your palm to press down.
 Fold again and again adding the remaining buttermilk if needed.
 But not too much.
 An over-hydrated dough creates a tough dough.

 To test the dough to see if it needs more moisture, grab a fist full of dough and squeeze it.
 If it holds together, it has enough liquid.
-If it doesn’t hold together, add more liquid, 1 tsp at a time until it’s ready.
-One teaspoon doesn’t sound like much, but in the dough world, it is!
+If it doesn’t hold together, add more liquid, 1 teaspoon at a time until it’s ready.
+One teaspoon doesn’t sound like much, but in pastry making, it is!

 All Butter Buttermilk Pie Dough and tutorial for rolling out dough and blind (par) baking a crust | Vanilla And Bean